AnywhereSoftware/B4X_Forum_Resources/B4J/Libraries/jSD_OpenMaps/readme.md

 - added **AddMarker3bis -** Adds the marker, hitting it in height in the coordinate indicated
 - The possibility of the escape seques in the panel text (GMap.MessageToPanel)
 - Fixed the bug that prevented having more openmaps classes started at the same time

+- 1.16

+- Fixed the bug that prevented having more openmaps classes started at the same time